 The Difference Between Periodontal Maintenance and Regular Cleaning

 Regular cleaning is also called a prophy.
 It is done around the crowns of your teeth.
 A periodontal, on the other hand, is a maintenance cleaning that covers the area under your gums and root.
 This removes tartar and bacteria, thereby reducing the chances of inflammation.

 There is no cure for gum disease except for constant maintenance.
 It can be compared to other inflammatory diseases like diabetes or cardiovascular diseases.
 Gum disease needs to be managed with good oral hygiene and regular dental visits.
 Not only are you protecting your gums, but other chronic inflammatory diseases can also be prevented.
 Apart from brushing and flossing, maintaining a healthy diet is also recommended.
 Your diet should have vitamins, antioxidants, and omega-3 fatty acids to prevent inflammation.
 We also recommend heavy smokers either cut back or completely quit smoking to improve their condition.

-For additional information please contact us at 737-273-3303, or visit us at Dr. Emily Zaramella, DDS.
+For additional information please contact us at 737-273-3303, or visit us at Emily Ianno Zaramella, DDS.
 A healthy gum means an overall healthy body as well.
 So, don’t hold back from booking an appointment today!